Eden Early Head Start Center Opens

-EDEN — A bevy of cheerful youngsters joined in classrooms Monday at the new Eden Early Head Start Center, a comprehensive and affordable educational and family facility designed to fill a crucial gap in Rockingham County by serving children ages 0 to 3.
+EDEN — A bevy of cheerful youngsters joined in classrooms Monday at the new Eden Early Head Start Center, a comprehensive and affordable educational and family facility designed to fill a crucial gap in Rockingham County by serving children ages younger than 1 and up to 3 years old.

 Located in a section of the former historic Rhode Island Mill at 540 Riverside Drive and managed and operated by Guilford Child Development — the state’s largest Head Start/Early Head Start program, the center will provide multifaceted learning experiences under the leadership of Director Odette Webster.